Online degree-completion available

 - Dr. Catherine Scott-Little received a continuation of funding from the N.C.
 Department of Public Instruction for the project “Supporting Development of the N.C.
 K–3 Assessment.”
 The National Council on Family Relations awarded Dr. Heather Helms the 2015 Felix Berardo Scholarship in recognition of mentoring one or more junior colleagues.

 - The master’s program Birth–Kindergarten Interdisciplinary Studies in Education & Development was ranked second in the country by The Best Schools.

 - Dr. Mark Fine jointly published “The Darker Side of Family Communication: The harmful, the morally suspect, and the socially inappropriate.”

 - Dr. Andrea Hunter, Director of the School of Health and Human Sciences Office of Diversity and Inclusion, and the HHSODI committee were awarded the Cultural Pluralism Award by the Association of Schools of Allied Health Professions.

 Any student may declare an HDFS major at any time.
-Formal admission to the major is required to take upper-level courses.
 Students in the Birth through Kindergarten concentration must be admitted to Teacher Education before they complete student teaching.